mattyschell/geodatabase-taxmap-toiler/README.md

 ## ESRI Workflow Manager

 Workflow manager data is in the JTX_ADMIN schema.
+If the plan includes migrating the JTX tables then use the script jtx_missing_sample.bat.

 * JTX_ACTIVITY_TYPES
 * JTX_AUX_PROPS